-One thing I’ve been trying to focus on with my new website clients is making sure they understand how to use their site and their blog, but also how to optimize website images and use SEO to better their site.
+One thing I’ve been trying to focus on with my new website clients (and recommend for anyone purchasing my new Templates) is making sure they understand how to use their site and their blog, but also how to optimize website images and use SEO to better their site.
 So, today I thought I would break down a quick tutorial on ways to easily compress and optimize images for SEO and how to properly name them prior to uploading.
 P.S.
 I use a couple different apps/plugins, just know that some of this can also be done in Lightroom (I’ve just gotten used to this way).

 If you received images from a photographer or simply took some from your phone, you definitely can’t just pop them onto your site…well, you could.
 But no one will recommend that ;)

 You want to properly name your images to help explain that photo.
 This is what Google picks up on search and is what really makes a difference, especially when it comes to YOUR ALT TEXT.
 You’ll see the image title and the size of each..and it will make a difference, especially when someone is searching online or Pinterest for books to read this summer, they probably won’t find it under DSC_12627.jpg ;)

 I bought a license for BlogStomp and actually like it quite a bit.
 It has the option to make your own ‘styles’ and also ‘freestyle’ your images.
 So, if you drop in 30 images from a photoshoot, you can use the freestyle to easily arrange and put images side-by-side prior to exporting.
 (This saves me so much time).